tmarkovski/tmarkovski.github.io/eth-azure/keyvault-part1/README.md

 ```

 ### Running the sample
-We're finally ready to run some sample codes.
+We're finally ready to run some code.

 Create a key for Bob
 ```fsharp